One of the most essential components of mindfulness practice is engaging your senses all day long.

 Sometimes we are working on something, but we are not working on that thing consciously.
 We are just "going through the motions."
 Rather than experiencing the richness of the world around us in during each activity, we proceed in a dull and dreary manner, half asleep.

-Proceeding through life in such a way is often bad for our health, and especially for our spiritual development.
+Proceeding through life in such a way is not optimal for our health, or for our personal and spiritual development.

 Mindfulness is the practice of attending to all of your primary senses constantly throughout the day.